 Along with individual driver profiles, insurers base car insurance rates on the age, make, model, and safety features of your car.
 In this guide, we’ll recommend some of the cheapest cars to insure for 17-year-olds and explain how to choose the best auto insurance for teen drivers.

-You can see how much your teen’s auto insurance premiums will cost by calling (844) 246-8209 or entering your zip code into the free tool below.
+You can see how much your teen’s auto insurance premiums will cost by calling (844) 246-8209 or entering your zip code into the free tool above.

 9 Cheapest Cars To Insure For 17-Year-Olds

 In the chart below, you’ll find what we’ve determined to be the cheapest cars to insure for 17-year-olds.
 Vehicles from brands such as Honda, Subaru, Ford, and Mazda often have lower premiums thanks to their dependability.
 Added safety features including brake assistance, advanced air bags, a rearview camera, and blind-spot monitors can also drive down car insurance costs.

 |Vehicle||Average Premium*||Daytime Running Lights||Pre-Collision Braking or Brake Assist||Rearview Camera||Blind-Spot Monitor||Advanced Air Bags|

 |2019 Subaru Outback 2.5I||$1,306||✔||✔||✔||✔||✔|

 |2019 Honda CR-V||$1,333||✔||✔||✔||✔||✔|

 |2019 Jeep Compass||$1,349||✔||✔||✔||✔||✔|

 |2019 Mazda CX-5||$1,352||✔||✔||✔||✔||✔|